codeface-io/LSPService/README.md

 * **Editors don't need to install, locate, launch and talk to all the different language server executables.**
 * **On macOS, editors can be sandboxed and probably even be distributed via the App Store.**
-* In the future, the Language Service could be a machine's central place for managing LSP language servers, through a CLI and/or through a web front end.
+* In the future, LSPService could be a machine's central place for managing LSP language servers, through a CLI and/or through a web front end.
-* Even further down the road, running the Language Service on actual web servers might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.
+* Even further down the road, running LSPService as an actual web service might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.

 ## How?